kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 # MLOps (Machine Learning Operations)
 How to create, deploy and manage your ML projects.
-This [Ref](https://neptune.ai/blog/ml-experiment-tracking) offers a nice visualisation of what MLOps encompasses.

-![image](https://user-images.githubusercontent.com/89139139/148684996-107b35e5-7136-4842-a132-119db6ee48ce.png)

-- **Model deployment** Training a machine learning model using a method of your choice [XGBoost, LightGBM.]
+But what do we mean when we talk about model deployment?
+Training a ML model using a method of your choice.
 Writing a service using FastAPI for exposing the model through a service endpoint.
 Packaging the service into a Docker container.
 Deploying the Docker container to (AWS) Kubernetes Cluster to scale up the service.

+This [Ref](https://neptune.ai/blog/ml-experiment-tracking) offers a nice visualisation of what MLOps encompasses.

+![image](https://user-images.githubusercontent.com/89139139/148684996-107b35e5-7136-4842-a132-119db6ee48ce.png)

 ### Data Engineering
 - Apache Nifi